 Vicki Naretta announced the following:

-The 2014 IASN Annual Conference will be held in Rockford IL at the Clock Tower Resort on October 24th and 25th.The”Art of Nursing” is the theme.
+The 2014 IASN Annual Conference will be held in Rockford IL at the Clock Tower Resort on October 24th and 25th.The”Art of School Nursing” is the theme.

 Announcement:

-Heroin use among teens has elevated in some school districts. tock of Narcan has been considered in these districts.
+Heroin use among teens has elevated in some school districts.
+Keeping a stock of Narcan has been considered in these districts.
 Please notify IASN if you or your school district is approached with this proposal.

 REPORTS OF ELECTED OFFICERS: